cheezypoofs/go-pub-sub/README.md

 type PubSub interface {
-	// Publish the message to all subscribers of msg.Name Publish(msg *Message)
+	// Publish the message to all subscribers of msg.Name Publish(msg Message)

 	// Subscribe creates a subscription on the topic `name`.
-You provide the
+You are responsible
-	// channel on which you will listen for Message's and can loop on that waiting for it
-	// to close.
-You unsubscribe by closing the returned channel.
-This will in turn
-	// close your `recv` channel so that your listener can exit.
-	// note: You should receive and process as quickly as possible as the entire
-	// PubSub instance is blocked on your channel brokering the message.
-	Subscribe(name string, recv chan<- *Message) (closeChannel chan<- interface{})
+	// for watching the returned channel until the context is canceled.
+	Subscribe(ctx context.Context, name string) <-chan Message

 	// SubscribeAll is like Subscribe, but you will receive all events.
-	SubscribeAll(recv chan<- *Message) (closeChannel chan<- interface{}) }
+	SubscribeAll(ctx context.Context) <-chan Message
+}

 func NewPubSub() PubSub